Core3Project/Core3/README.md

 Core3 will feature a poweful and also very sleek looking admin panel, giving the CMS an ease of access for the administrator user.
 There are many features planned for the admin panel, such as a plugin library and others.
 Currently we have got the main design completed.

-This template currently is slighly outdated but withing few weeks we are going to make a major overhaul making ot the best free admin template you have seen on Github or elsehwere on the web.
+This template currently is slighly outdated but withing few weeks we are going to make a major overhaul making it the best free admin template you have seen on Github or elsehwere on the web.

 Tableless CSS coding, cross-browser compatible and clean.
 Built upon the 960 CSS Grid system.